-- In way of the geometrical centre of gravity of the plate panel, for plating. - · At mid-span, for stiffeners and primary supporting members.
+- In way of the geometrical centre of gravity of the plate panel, for plating. - At mid-span, for stiffeners and primary supporting members.

-5 STRENGTH CHECK
+5. STRENGTH CHECK

-The strength check is applicable to rectangular hatch covers subjected to a uniform pressure, designed with primary supporting members arranged in one direction or as a grillage of longitudinal and transverse primary supporting members.
+The strength check is applicable to rectangular hatch covers subjected to lateral pressure and/or concentrated loads, designed with primary supporting members arranged in one direction or as a grillage of longitudinal and transverse primary supporting members.